-In February, Tom & Liam (the Makey Makey Education team) travelled to Mexicali, the capital of Baja California, Mexico, to teach a workshop to elementary school teachers and makerspace volunteers.
-The Workshop was hosted at el Garage Makerspace at the Universidad 16 de Septiembre.
-The workshop was organized with support from the US Consulate in Tijuana keen to promote STEM educational initiatives in Mexican schools.
+Back in February, Tom & Liam (our intrepid Makey Makey Education team) travelled south of the border to Mexicali, the capital of Baja California, Mexico.
+Their mission?
+To lead a hands-on workshop for elementary school teachers and makerspace volunteers, as part of a broader initiative to promote STEM education initiatives in Mexican schools.

 Organized with support from the US Consulate in Tijuana, the workshop was held at El Garage Makerspace at the Universidad 16 de Septiembre.
 Teachers attending the workshops then took part in a Makey Makey invention challenge using what they’d learnt to create something awesome back at school with their classes.

 Many of the final inventions addressed particular problems, others were interactive teaching tools.
 The winning teacher received a scholarship to the Institute of the Americas STEM teacher training camp this summer where she can build on the skills and ideas introduced by the Makey Makey Education team in February.